+external

-external indicates that create procedure defines a SQL name for an external routine written in a programming language other than SQL. name specifies the name of the external routine (Java method).
-The specified name is a character-string literal and must be enclosed in single quotes: 'java_method_name [java_datatype [{, java_datatype}]]' java_method_name specifies the name of the external Java method. java_datatype specifies a Java datatype that is mappable or result-set mappable.
+indicates that create procedure defines a SQL name for an external routine written in a programming language other than SQL.

+specifies the name of the external routine (Java method).
+The specified name is a character-string literal and must be enclosed in single quotes:

+java\method\name

+specifies the name of the external Java method.

+java\datatype

+specifies a Java datatype that is mappable or result-set mappable.
 This is the Java method signature.

+Example 1 Creates the SQLJ procedure java\multiply, which multiplies two integers and returns an integer.

+Example 2 Returns values that are always larger than 10:

+'''

+create procedure my_max (a int = 10, b int = 10)

+language java parameter style java

+external name 'java.lang.Math.max'

+exec my_max (return status = 10)

+exec my_max 8

+(return status = 10)

+'''
-Examples Example 1 Creates the SQLJ procedure java_multiply, which multiplies two integers and returns an integer. create procedure java_multiply (param1 integer, param2 integer, out result integer) language java parameter style java external name 'MathProc.multiply' Example 2 Returns values that are always larger than 10: create procedure my_max(a int = 10, b int = 10) language java parameter style java external name 'java.lang.Math.max' exec my_max (return status = 10) exec my_max 8 (return status = 10) See also the examples for Transact-SQL create procedure.
-Usage • You can include a maximum of 31 in, inout, and out parameters in a create procedure statement. • To comply with the ANSI standard, do not precede parameter names with the @ sign.
-When executing a SQLJ stored procedure from isql or other non-Java client, however, you must precede parameter names with the @ sign, which preserves the naming order.

-• The SQLJ create procedure syntax differs from the Transact-SQL create procedure syntax for compatibility with the SQLJ ANSI standard.
+See also the examples for Transact-SQL create procedure.

+- To avoid seeing unexpected results due to changes in settings, run set rowcount 0 as your initial statement before exeucting create procedure.
+The scope of set is limited to just your create procedure command, and resets to your previous setting once the procedure exits. - You can include a maximum of 31 in, inout, and out parameters in a create procedure statement.

+- To comply with the ANSI standard, do not precede parameter names with the @ sign.
+When executing a SQLJ stored procedure from isql or other non-Java client, however, you must precede parameter names with the @ sign, which preserves the naming order. - The SQLJ create procedure syntax differs from the Transact-SQL create procedure syntax for compatibility with the SQLJ ANSI standard.
 Adaptive Server executes each type of stored procedure in the same way.

-Permissions create procedure permission defaults to the Database Owner, who can transfer it to other users.
+create procedure permission defaults to the Database Owner, who can transfer it to other users.
 Permission to use a procedure must be granted explicitly with the grant command and may be revoked with the revoke command.

-See also Commands create function (SQLJ), drop procedure System procedures sp_depends, sp_help, sp_helpjava, sp_helprotect create proxy_table
+Commands create function (SQLJ), drop procedure